Bonganibendi/futuresPricing/README.md

 # South African Grain Future Prices

-An app which uses AWS Serverless computing to scrape South African Futures Grain Prices.
-The data is then parsed into an easy to view desktop application to monitor the current prices for future contracts.
+An app which uses AWS Serverless computing to scrape South African Grain Future Prices.
+The data is then parsed into an easy-to-view desktop application to monitor the current prices for future contracts.

 # Skills Acquired from Project